pearsonca/scala-commsim/index.md

 >
 >The data spans roughly five years, a few hundred thousand entries of login data with around 200k users and roughly 350 hotspot locations.

-Ultimately, we will use the *Montreal data* to highlight some of the issues with network-based approaches in a simulation, and discuss what sort of steps should be taken with *dark network* research questions.

 ## Modeling in Code